Execution Module

 onDataBar(bars, *args)[source]

-This is connected to self._filter, will emit whatever comes from filter.
+This is connected to self.filter, will emit whatever comes from filter.
+Additional filtering/adjustment/conversion logic can be put here.

 onStart(data, *args)[source]